ryparker/Awesome-List/README.md

 ## 📦 Modules/Packages

+General

+- [RimRaf](https://github.com/isaacs/rimraf) - A simple, fast, and reliable utility for removing files and directories and it's OS agnostic.
+There's almost always an output folder in every project RimRaf is a good way to clean up those outputs.
+I usually add a script to the `package.json` to easily run this e.g. `"clean": "rimraf build cdk.out .next"`.

 Package management

 - [Patch Package](https://github.com/ds300/patch-package) - Lets app authors instantly make and keep fixes to npm dependencies.
 It's a vital band-aid for those of us living on the bleeding edge.